openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getPluralStringByName(resName: string, num: number, callback: AsyncCallback&lt;string&gt;): void

-Obtains the plural string corresponding to the specified resource name based on the specified number.
+Obtains the plural string by the specified number based on the specified resource name.
 This API uses an asynchronous callback to return the result.

 **NOTE**
 >
 > Singular and plural forms are available for English, but not Chinese.

 **System capability**: SystemCapability.Global.ResourceManager